Inherited Diseases: What are Common Genetic Diseases in Cats?

 Mutations

-For instance, Glycogen Storage Disease (GSD) in Norwegian Forest Cats is likely a result of spontaneous mutation.
-Although it is a recessive disorder, meaning that the cat needs to inherit the gene from both parents to develop the disease, the gene mutation that causes this disease could have initially occurred spontaneously in a cat’s DNA.
+For instance, the tragic manifestation of Glycogen Storage Disease (GSD) in Norwegian Forest Cats is scientifically believed to be the ultimate result of an ancient spontaneous mutation.
+Although the current presentation is a recessive disorder—requiring the modern kitten to inherit the gene from both parents—the initial GBE1 gene destruction that causes this disease had to have initially occurred completely spontaneously within a single ancestor’s DNA profile before being quietly distributed throughout the breed’s gene pool [4].

 Environmental Triggers